Pitcher Springs State Forest

 This forest consists of conifer plantations intermixed with native hardwoods.
 The conifers sprawl across rolling hills in an area approximately two miles wide by three miles long.
 Over half of the forest consists of conifer plantations.
 These extensive plantations indicate the prevalence of land that was previously cleared for agricultural purposes.
 These farms were subsequently abandoned in the 1930's due to the poor soil conditions.
 Foundation sites from the homes and barns of this era can still be found on the forest.
 The conifer species include: red pine, white pine, Norway and white spruce and larch.
 These plantations are now maturing and are being periodically harvested.
 New, young seedlings of native hardwoods typically regenerate after harvesting the plantations.
 Common native hardwoods or conifers growing on the forest include: sugar and red maple, white ash, black cherry, beech, aspen, and hemlock.

-During the autumn deer season and the spring and fall turkey seasons, hunters often visit the forest in search of a prize to take home.
 At all times of the year, Pitcher Springs State Forest provides a place to escape from the stress of daily concerns and experience the refreshing sights, sounds, and beauty of nature.

 Pitcher Springs State Forest is part of the Pharsalia Woods Unit Management Plan.
 A Unit Management Plan (UMP) guides the DEC's land management activities on several geographically related forests for a ten-year period, although a number of goals and objectives in the plan focus on a much longer time period.
 Each UMP addresses specific objectives and actions for public use and forest management.